byue/byue.github.io/README.md

     ```shell
     git add .
+    git commit -m <commit message>
     git push
     ```

 11. Once review is approved, code review can be merged into "main" branch.
+Remote branch is automatically deleted.

 12. Deploy changes to production site.
-This generates and commits static files to "deploy" branch.
+This is done automatically by github action when PR is merged in "main".
+    Emergency manual deployment can be done by doing the following on "main" after pulling latest changes into main:

     ```shell
+    git checkout main
+    git pull
+    npm run clean
     npm run deploy
     ```